Kneesnap/FrogLord/resources/documentation/games/frogger/blender-plugin.md

 ## A note on lighting.
 Frogger maps heavily rely on vertex coloring for map detail.
-Unfortunately, the vertex colors in the original editor (Mappy), and the lighting data were mixed together to create the vertex colors we see in-game.
+Unfortunately, the vertex colors in the original editor (Mappy) and the lighting data were mixed together to create the vertex colors we see in-game.
 This was done when the .MAP files were created, not while the game is running.
 This is usually referred to as "baked lighting", and it creates a major problem for our ability to edit lighting.